ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Immutable Reference, Not Immutable Value:

 The variable's reference cannot change, but the contents of objects or arrays assigned to a const variable can be modified.

+## Summary:

+- Avoid var in modern JavaScript due to its quirks.
+- Use let for variables that can change.
+- Use const for constants or values that shouldn’t change.

+By using let and const, your code becomes more predictable and easier to debug.